-Mercer was retained by our compensation committee to provide an independent review of the Company's executive compensation programs, including an analysis of the competitive market for 2018.
+Mercer was retained by our compensation committee to provide an independent review of the Company's executive compensation programs, including an analysis of the competitive market for 2020.
 In addition, Mercer assisted the compensation committee with its evaluation of the risks associated with our compensation programs, and executive director compensation data.
-Additionally, Mercer provided our nominating and corporate governance committee with director compensation assessment and assistance in developing the CD&A. Mercer also furnished the compensation committee with reports on peer company practices for 2018 relating to the following matters: short-term and long-term compensation program design; equity compensation; vesting practices and ownership guidelines; CEO/median employee pay ratio calculation; target incentive opportunities; and compensation trends for board and committee members.
+Additionally, Mercer provided our nominating and corporate governance committee with an assessment of director compensation and assistance in developing the CD&A. Mercer also furnished the compensation committee with reports on peer company practices relating to the following matters: short-term and long-term compensation program design; equity compensation; vesting practices and ownership guidelines; target incentive opportunities; and compensation trends for board and committee members.
+Upon request from management, and independent of the compensation committee, a separate Mercer team provided support for our global HR system.
+During 2020, the compensation committee also engaged Aon/Radford for services rendered in connection with the administration of our deferred compensation plan, computation of total stockholder return ("TSR") relative to our TSR Peer Group, and for compensation survey data.
+A summary table for both Mercer and Aon/Radford is included below.
 For further discussion of the work conducted by Mercer as our compensation consultant, see "Compensation Discussion and Analysis - Role of the Compensation Committee."